What are bone spurs?

 If conservative treatment options do not work or if the bone spurs affect your movement and quality of life, surgery might be needed to remove the extra bone.
 In the spine, the procedures called a Laminectomy, Foraminotomy and occasionally Discectomy are all procedures that are designed to relieve the pain and neurological symptoms by removing the bone spurs and ligaments that are causing the painful nerve compression.
 The majority of patients who undergo surgery for bone spurs experience great results, often gaining years of relief and improved quality of life.

-If bone spurs are causing pain and impacting your quality of life, ‘spur’ yourself to action and schedule a free consultation so you can discover your options.
+If bone spurs are causing pain and impacting your quality of life, ‘spur’ yourself to action and schedule a consultation so you can discover your options.